Nonexistence of solutions of certain semilinear heat equations: Abstract

 \section{Abstract}

-We consider a semilinear heat equation involving a forcing term which depends only upon the space variable.
-Existence of a local mild solution is proved through an application of the Banach fixed point theorem.
-An upper bound for the blow-up time of local solutions is also provided.
-With the help of carefully defined test functions, we prove nonexistence results for global weak solutions.
+We consider a semilinear heat equation involving a forcing term which depends only on the space variable.
+To start with, the existence of a local mild solution is proved through an application of the Banach fixed-point theorem.
+With the help of carefully defined test functions, we then prove the nonexistence of global weak solutions.
+The most crucial step is to find the function $d(x)$ used in our proofs, which seems to depends only upon the considered vector fields.
 This leads to lower bounds for a possible critical Fujita-type exponent.
+The same function $d(x)$ could lead to a potential norm function which would be most suitable while working with these vector fields. \Cref{Section4} is the attraction of this paper in which we apply our approach to all of the vector fields discussed by Biagi, Bonfiglioli and Bramanti in \cite{Biagi} giving rise to Grushin-type and Engel-type PDOs, and more.
+An upper bound for the blow-up time of local solutions is also provided in each of these cases.

 \keywords{Fixed point theorem, blow-up, local solution, global solution, weak solution, Grushin-type PDO, Engel-type PDOs.}